Key takeaways:

 • Excessive intake of alcohol: Excess alcohol consumption can cause people to gain weight around their abdomen.
 Alcohol consumption can also lead to other health conditions like liver disease and inflammation, which can impact weight and be linked to belly fat.

 • Poor diet: Some diets will increase your chances of getting belly fat.
-Examples of these diets are foods high in refined carbohydrates, baked foods, sweetened beverages, and other processed foods.
-Foods high in saturated and trans fat, like food shortenings, fried foods, and frozen dough, are common culprits for belly fat.
+Examples include foods high in refined carbohydrates, baked foods, sweetened beverages, and other processed foods.
+Foods high in saturated and trans fats, like food shortenings, fried foods, and frozen dough, are also common culprits for belly fat.

 • Lack of exercise: You will likely gain weight when you don't exercise regularly.
 When you eat foods without burning up fat, the calories can become excess, leading to increased belly fat.

-• Lack of sleep: When you don't get enough sleep, there are chances that your food intake may increase.
+• Lack of sleep: Inadequate sleep can cause you to eat more or develop unhealthy eating behaviors.
 Sleep plays a vital role in regulating hormones like ghrelin and leptin, which are integral to appetite and hunger.
 Lack of sleep can cause reduced leptin and increased ghrelin, leading to increased appetite and hunger.
-Also, when you don't get enough sleep, you might develop some unhealthy eating behaviors like emotional eating.

-Some people have little, or no control over their belly size as some cases of belly fat have genetic predispositions, i.e., they run in the family.
+Some people have little, or no control over their belly size as some cases of belly fat have genetic predispositions, i.e., it runs in their family.
 Furthermore, for some people, surgical procedures such as a hysterectomy can increase their chances of developing belly fat.

 Ascites vs. belly fat: Difference between the two